gilangeles/bayesian-optimization/README.md

 ## How to get started

 1. install `uv`
-2. run `uv run --extra cu128 python main.py train` to init the virtual environment and run the training for GPU-enabled machines and `uv run --extra cpu python main.py train` for CPU-only machines
+2. run `uv run --extra cu128 python main.py train` to init the virtual environment and run the training for GPU-enabled machines
 3. run `uv run python main.py train --help` for more help on arguments

 `uv run` automatically creates a virtual environment that installs all the necessary requirements needed to run the script.